-Most oregano varieties are reliably hardy in USDA Hardiness Zones 5-10.
+Most types of oregano are reliably hardy in USDA Hardiness Zones 5-10.
 The most popular variety for cooking, 'Greek Oregano' (Oregano heracleoticum), is hardy in Zones 5-9.

-Oregano can reach a height of 30 inches, but usually grows between 8-12 inches, especially if you are harvesting regularly.
+Oregano plants can reach a height of 30 inches but usually grow between 8 - 12 inches, especially if you are harvesting regularly.
 Plants will spread about 18 inches and will send out runners.

 As with most herbs, oregano leaves taste best before the plant flowers.
 You can begin harvesting when plants have reached 4-5 inches in height.
-Cutting stems all the way back to the ground will encourage more stems and a fuller plant.
+Cutting stems all the way back to the ground will encourage more stems from the base and a fuller plant.

 The stems tend to get woody and the easiest way to strip the leaves is to hold the stem by the top, uncut end and run your finger down the stem.

 Growing oregano is easy, but choosing the right variety is sometimes confusing.
 There are many named oregano varieties, but the common names tend to vary by region.
 It helps to know the botanical name, although that is not always available.
 Unless you are growing it only for ornamental reasons, the best option for choosing an oregano is to taste and smell it.

 - "Greek Oregano" is the variety usually used in Mediterranean cooking, is Oregano heracleoticum This is the type we associate with oregano flavor.
 You may also see Oregano onites listed as Greek oregano.